 Email might have been around longer than social and mobile, but that doesn’t mean your campaigns have to be old-school.
 Salesforce says you should breathe new life into your email campaigns.

 When it comes to email, many marketers don’t test new campaigns, instead relying on old standbys.
 For example, newsletters are used most often but rank lower for overall effectiveness.
 Email campaigns with low usage but high effectiveness ratings include abandoned cart (24% use; 93% rate as at least somewhat effective), browse retargeting (24% use; 93% rate as at least somewhat effective), and anniversary (26% use; 91% rate as at least somewhat effective).
 Some of these campaigns take extra effort to implement, but they may deliver your best email conversion rates.

 Try spring-cleaning your email.
 Send a reengagement campaign that invites subscribers to update their preferences and gain more control over the type and frequency of messages they’re receiving.
 Make it easy for seasonal subscribers who are interested only in your holiday deals to unsubscribe without resorting to the spam button.

 Download the Report

-You can download the complete “2015 State of Marketing” report from Salesforce by clicking the link below.
-There are four major sections tackling mobile marketing, social media, email and the customer experience.
+Download the complete “2015 State of Marketing” report from Salesforce, with four major sections tackling mobile marketing, social media, email and the customer experience.
 The report also breaks down the data by region for the US, Canada, UK, Australia, France, Germany, Japan, Brazil and Nordic countries.